 Anabelle Zaluski grew up in Toronto and moved to Montreal to pursue an honours degree in English and Creative Writing at Concordia.
 She finds strength in fiction and playwriting but enjoys all forms of art, and aims to explore the world both literally and through her work.
-She hates cilantro and loves vintage couches and tiny versions of normal things.
+She hates cilantro and loves tiny versions of normal things.
 Last year, she served as a Prose Editor on the Soliloquies team, and she is excited to step up as Editor-in-Chief this season!

 Clare Chodos-Irvine is currently at Concordia studying English Literature, Creative Writing and History.
 She was published in Soliloquies Anthology in the Spring of 2019, and is thrilled to be a part of a publication that is not only integral to the creative community in Montreal, but one that gives emerging writers worldwide the opportunity to have their work printed.
 She is also thrilled to be the managing editor for Soliloquies Anthology because she loves her bullet journal and telling people what to do.

 Nina Molto is a Visual Arts and English Literature student at Concordia.
 She grew up in France and came to Montreal in order to continue her studies.
 Her artistic practice now includes drawing, watercolour and print medias.
 She's interested in combining text, poetry, and visual images through different shapes and mediums (graphic novel, illustrations of stories, etc).
 She curated an exhibition called Look What You Made Me Do in Concordia's student run festival Art Matters.
 Nina is serving double duty as both Editor-in-Chief and Artistic Director!